beancount/docs/docs/21_sharing_expenses_with_beancount.md

     yuzu:~$ dc -e '2007.43 3837.0 13.465 / +p'
     2291.43

-Or you can use the recently introduced “CONVERT” function of bean-query to do this:
+Or you can use the recently introduced “`CONVERT`” function of bean-query to do this:

     beancount> SELECT convert(sum(position), 'USD') WHERE account ~ '^Expenses:.*Martin'